Ion Weibel Instability in the hybrid framework: the optimal resolution: Conclusions

 \section{Conclusions}

-In this work, we presented a systematic investigation of the ion Weibel instability within the hybrid simulation framework and derived practical criteria for its accurate numerical representation.
+In this work, we presented an investigation of the ion Weibel instability within the hybrid simulation framework and derived practical criteria for its accurate numerical representation.
 Starting from a linear analysis appropriate for massless-electron models, we showed that hybrid simulations can correctly capture the ion-driven Weibel instability in weakly magnetized plasmas, provided that the relevant ion-scale modes are properly resolved.
-The dominant wavelength of the instability decreases with increasing \Alfvenic Mach number, leading to a minimum resolution requirement that scales approximately as $\propto M_{\rm A}^{0.51}$.
+The dominant wavelength of the instability decreases with increasing \Alfvenic Mach number, leading to a minimum resolution requirement that scales approximately as $\propto M_{\rm A}^{0.51}$, where by minimum resolution we refer to the resolution for which the peak of the power spectrum corresponds to that predicted by linear theory, while also correctly reproducing the polarization properties at the dominant scales.
 This establishes a physically motivated lower bound on the spatial resolution needed to reproduce the growth, polarization, and saturation of the instability.
 At the same time, we demonstrated that increasing the resolution beyond $N=30$ cells per $d_i$ (see Eq. \ref{eq:limits}) can introduce artificial effects inherent to the hybrid approximation.
 In particular, resolving wavelengths approaching electron kinetic scales enables the growth of unphysical whistler modes with artificially high phase velocities.
 The combination of these effects defines an optimal resolution range within which hybrid simulations faithfully reproduce the ion Weibel instability while avoiding nonphysical small-scale dynamics.
 This range also implies an upper limit on the Mach numbers ($\sim$ 320) that can be studied self-consistently within standard massless-electron hybrid models.

 While treating electrons as a massless charge-neutralizing fluid has significant limitations in a high-Mach-number plasma environment, this may be relaxed by utilizing recently developed fluid models of plasmas.
 Hybrid simulation models with finite electron mass effects have been developed \cite{Munoz2018, Jain2023}.
 These models have a more accurate phase velocity of electron-scale waves, such as the whistler modes.
 Small-scale dynamics would further be improved by incorporating kinetic effects into the electron fluid part \cite{Hammett1990, Hammett1992, Jikei2021, Jikei2022, Hunana2022, Hunana2025}.